Jorg8383/LeetFleet/README.md

 Each vehicle belongs to a certain fleet, and the way information is processed can be customised to a particular fleets specifications making this solution highly flexible to your business needs.

 Our client web page allows fleet managers to view all the information outlined above for each of their vehicles as well as remotely locking or unlocking the vehicle doors.
 Other remote functionality could be added at a future stage.

+The behaviour of smart vehicles, which are called Exposed Things, is simulated within the vehicle application logic.
+These vehicles communicate with the fleet management system via the cutting-edge technology standard Web of Things by utilising so-called interaction affordances to read/write properties, invoke actions and subscribe/listen to events.

 The main technologies used within the application includes but is not limited to: